grid reference TM 185 523

-Local licensing authority for Swilland is Suffolk Coastal
+Local licensing authority for Swilland is East Suffolk

 CAMRA Ipswich & East Suffolk branch.

-A comfortable and cosy single bar, nicely decorated throughout with local pictures, tiled floor and scrubbed tables.
-A wide range of beers on gravity are always available from the tap room and home-cooked food is is served both in the bar and an adjoining dining room.
-Menu usually includes some game dishes.
-All home cooked food including some game dishes.
-Occasional live music (on Sundays) and special themed nights.
+A comfortable and cosy single bar pub, nicely decorated throughout with local pictures, tiled floor and scrubbed tables.
+A wide range of beers on gravity is always available from the tap room and home-cooked food is is served both in the bar and an adjoining dining room.
+The menu offers all home cooked food including some game dishes.
+There's occasional live music (on Sundays) and special themed nights.

-Outdoor seating is also available to front and side of bar including a small, heated area for smokers.
-Rose garden.
-Disabled toilet.
-Winners of best country / village pub two years running.
-Hourly bus service in daytime.
+Outdoor seating is also available to the front and side of the pub, including a small heated area for smokers.
+There's also a rose garden.

 There's been an inn on this site since at least 1620, when it was a coaching inn.